Sh1zok/Shizok-s_Actions_System/README.md

 ```

 ## Customize the look.
-ИUse the game color code to change the common and accent color.
+Use the game color code to change the common and accent color.
 ### ![MC color codes](https://xenolith.ru/uploads/posts/2021-12/1640426692_bezymjannyj.jpg)
 Example:
 ```